rdekleijn/OMR-Grader/README.md

 # OMR Grader

 Grader for bubble sheet multiple choice tests using Optical Mark Recognition, Python, and OpenCV.
 Images should be 300 dpi for maximum accuracy.
+This fork includes an option for multi-page PDF processing, very handy for grading multiple-choice exams in large groups.

 ## Getting Started